meonkeys/shb/pelican/website/content/pages/buy.md

 Somewhat related: I'm looking for work!
 I'd like to write another book but I can't afford to right now.
 I'll either need this book to sell well, get an advance for my next book, or take on other work.
-If I take on other work, ideally I'd be able to do work related to the book, like speaking engagements, training, FOSS homelab/homeprod install/support/maintenance, FOSS desktop computing, home personal cloud appliances, or running a community data center.
+If I take on other work, ideally I'd be able to do work related to the book like speaking engagements, training, FOSS homelab/homeprod install/support/maintenance, FOSS desktop computing, home personal cloud appliances, nonprofit sustainable tech, or maybe running a community data center.

 If you have an another/unrelated job idea please [let me know]({filename}/pages/contact.md).
 I'm able to do a lot of things well.